TolaMaryAnn/MaryAnn-Omotola-Ojegbile/README.md

 # 👋 Hi there, I’m Maryann!
-I'm a Computer Science student and Frontend web-developer who loves working building awesome web applications!👩🏾‍💻
+I'm a Computer Science student and Frontend web-developer who loves working and building awesome web applications!👩🏾‍💻